bwenyenye/Linear-Regression-Medical-Insurance-Cost-Prediction/README.md

 * Scikit-Learn

 ## Dataset
-The dataset used in this project is from kaggle and is public here.
-The columns labelles are as follows:
+The dataset used in this project is from kaggle and is public [here].(https://www.kaggle.com/datasets/mirichoi0218/insurance) The columns labelles are as follows:

 * age: age of primary beneficiary